 What is the Norwegian tools assembly for sensitive data - TSD data management tools assembly?

 The Norwegian ELIXIR tools assembly for sensitive data is centred around TSD - literally for: services for sensitive data is an infrastructure provided by the University of Oslo (UiO).
 Together with the other complementary tools provided by ELIXIR, TSD can be used for the management of sensitive data, including handling of Human data.
-This assembly covers Planning, Processing, Analysing and Sharing Data Life Cycle stages and offer Data Storage capacities and tools for transfer of sensitive data, following the requirements of the EU general data protection regulations (GDPR) and its Norwegian implementation.
+This assembly covers Planning, Processing, Analysing and Sharing Data Life Cycle stages and offer Data Storage capacities and tools for transfer of sensitive data, following the requirements of the EU General Data Protection Regulation and its Norwegian implementation.

 Who can use the TSD data management tools assembly?